Skip to main content

 nut context

-Manage context documents (project, architecture, role) for your Coconut instance.
+Manage context documents (role, agents, team, memory) for your Coconut instance.

 nut context [command]